lyb1234567/CS_Self_Study/Data Structre and Algorithm/Linked_Lists/Linked List.md

                 return True
             cur=cur.next_element
 ```

 #### Test
 - Test for inseration at head in single linked list
 - Test for inseration at tail single linked list
 - Test for searching value in single linked list
 - Test for Deletion by value in single linked list
+- Test for detecting the loop in single linked list
+- Test for finding the middle node in single linked list
+- Test for removing the duplicate in single linked list
 - Test for insertation at head at double linked list
 - Test for inseration at tail at double linked list
 - Test for Deletion by valuee in double linked list